5 Linux Twitter Clients You Probably Don’t Know About

 This one sports a really short list of recent tweets, shown in a simple interface.
 It’s a really quick way to update Twitter, if that’s all you’re looking for, but there’s no search function and no way to view more tweets even if you want to.

-You can find gTwitter in your repositories, or Ubuntu users can click here to install.
+You can find gTwitter in your repositories.

 Qwit